Habit: Goals

 The habit–goal interface or interaction is constrained by the particular manner in which habits are learned and represented in memory.
 Specifically, the associative learning underlying habits is characterized by the slow, incremental accrual of information over time in procedural memory.
 Habits can either benefit or hurt the goals a person sets for themselves.

 Goals guide habits by providing the initial outcome-oriented motivation for response repetition.
 In this sense, habits are often a trace of past goal pursuit.
 Although, when a habit forces one action, but a conscious goal pushes for another action, an oppositional context occurs.
 When the habit prevails over the conscious goal, a capture error has taken place.

 Behavior prediction is also derived from goals.
 Behavior prediction acknowledges the likelihood that a habit will form, but in order to form that habit, a goal must have been initially present.
-The influence of goals on habits is what makes a habit different from other automatic processes in the mind.
+The influence of goals on habits is one of the reasons that makes habits different from other automatic processes in the mind.